OmniTrade/coin_price/README.md

 - `wait_weekday_multiplier`: multiplier to apply to `wait` when it a weekday (Monday to Friday) (defaults to `1`)
 - `wait_weekend_multiplier`: multiplier to apply to `wait` when it a weekend (Saturday and Sunday) (defaults to `1`)

-How to add a new source
+How to add a new Source
 -----------------------

 * Create a new module at `lib/coin_price/your_new_source` and implement a